 Hydropower projects can be used to regulate and store water to mitigate the impacts of extreme weather events such as floods and drought, which are on the rise due to climate change.
 More.

 Around 60 per cent of all renewable electricity is generated by hydropower.
-The sector produces about 16 per cent of total electricity generation from all sources including nuclear and fossil fuels.
+The sector produces about 16 per cent of total electricity generation from all sources.

 No country has come close to achieving 100% renewables without hydropower in the energy mix.